kubescape/kubescape.io/docs/docs/operator/prometheus-integration.md

 # Kubescape-Prometheus Integration

-Most of the end-users either use [`kube-prometheus-stack`](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) Prometheus operator else [`prometheus helm chart`](https://github.com/prometheus-community/helm-charts/tree/main/charts/prometheus) to install Prometheus for monitoring.
+Most of the end-users either use [`prometheus-community/kube-prometheus-stack`](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) or [`prometheus-community/prometheus`](https://github.com/prometheus-community/helm-charts/tree/main/charts/prometheus) to install Prometheus for monitoring.
 Based on your choice of Prometheus, you can follow either of the below methods to enable kubescape monitoring with Prometheus.

 ---

-## Kubescape integration with Kube-Prometheus-stack (Prometheus operator):
+## Prometheus operator (kube-prometheus-stack) helm chart

 1. Install the `kube-prometheus-stack` Helm Chart
 ```